-While it may be astounding that some people still believe The Lord of the Rings is just a book, this is perhaps only to be expected what with the wealth of misinformation out there.
-What I would like to make clear here is not *that* The Lord of the Rings took place on the earth (a fact opposed only by holocaust deniers and people who think Crash was a great movie), but rather *when* The Lord of the Rings took place on earth.
+While it may seem astounding that some people still believe The Lord of the Rings is just a book, this is perhaps only to be expected when you consider the wealth of misinformation that is out there.
+What I would like to make clear today is not *that* The Lord of the Rings took place on the earth (a fact opposed only by the most rabid of “Red-book-deniers”), but rather *when* The Lord of the Rings took place on earth.

 First let us look at the most prevalent theory of The Lord of the Rings‘ place in our prehistoric timeline, that is, the theory presented by its chronicler J.R.R.
 Tolkien himself.
-Tolkien has said little about his complete theory, only hinting that we are living in the beginning of the 7th age.
+Tolkien has hinted that we are living in the beginning of the 7th age.
 Where then does this put the timeline of The Lord of the Rings?
 Assuming that each age ends with the fall of a tyrannical ruler/nation (as the 1st-3rd ages end), I would say that the following timeline is reasonable:

 Astute readers will notice that this puts about 10,000 years from the changing of the world from flat to round at the end of the second age.
 10,000 years is also in keeping with the type of creationism that the devoutly religious Tolkien would have espoused.
 Perhaps he too fell upon the creationist crutch of “long years in the beginning” to explain such a relatively short time period for our earth.
-Either way, I see no way to reconcile Tolkien’s world with our own were we to use that timeline.
-Archaeological findings, modern science and geological evidence would all quickly refute any attempt to place the fall of Sauron and the Destruction of the One Ring anywhere near 5000 BC.
+Either way, I see no way to reconcile Tolkien’s world with our own were we to use this abbreviated 10,000 year timeline.
+Archaeological findings, modern science and geological evidence would all quickly disprove any attempt to place the fall of Sauron and the destruction of the One Ring anywhere near 5000 BC.

 So where then shall we look?
 The answer I say lies back, way back.
-From maps of middle earth and geological reconstructions, the time period of The Lord of the Rings could only have existed in the late Triassic era, or around 200,000,000 BC.
-‘But surely the book could not have taken place this long ago!’ you may say, but this was undoubtedly the time period.
+Based on close readings of the many maps of Middle-earth along with geological reconstructions of pre-drift continental plates, the time period of The Lord of the Rings could only have existed in the late Triassic era–around 200,000,000 BC.
+“Surely the book could not have taken place this long ago!” you may say, but this was undoubtedly the time period.

 The first and most obvious evidence for placing the book in this prehistoric time period is in the map evidence.
 The ancient Numenorian sailors were excellent mapmakers and their maps all clearly coincide with one and only one landmass: Pangaea before its split into Laurasia and Gondwanaland.
 Keep in mind this was a time when the earth had newly been made round and Valinor was no longer present in the physical realm (being only reachable by the mystical “straight road”) thus leaving only one land mass surrounded by a great super ocean Belegaer (or Panthalassa as it is called today).
-Even the hypothetical coastline of Pangaea matches the ancient maps of middle earth.
+The scientifically reconstructed coastline of Pangaea is an exact match when compared to the ancient maps of Middle-earth.

 So what are we left with at the end of this great destruction?
 Only the dragons (or dinosaurs as they are called today) with their jewel encrusted underbellies and natural love of all things firey were left standing and went on to rule the rest of the fourth age.
-Nearly all bipeds were wiped out condemned to not rise again for a couple hundred million years, while all evidence of the great civilizations built by man dwarf and elf were completely wiped out in the volcanic holocaust brought about by the destruction of the One Ring.
+Nearly all bipeds went extinct, condemned to not rise again for a couple hundred million years, while all evidence of the great civilizations built by Man, Dwarf, and Elf were completely wiped out in the volcanic holocaust brought about by the destruction of the One Ring.

 So the next time you catch yourself thinking that history starts with The Epic of Gilgamesh, you might want to keep in mind that there is an “epic” history of a time long before Gilgamesh, and it’s called The Lord of the Rings (now PROVEN by SCIENCE!)